hth-hustle/hth-hustle.github.io/index.md

 <b>TA</b>: Elliott Sisk (<a href="mailto:elliott@hackthehood.org">elliott@hackthehood.org</a>)</p>

 ---
-## Week 1 Announcements
+## Week 2 Announcements
 - **Assignments Due**:
-  - <a href="https://classroom.google.com/c/NzcyMTM3Mjc4NTMy/a/Nzg2NTEzNTkzNDgy/details">Tiger Team Profile</a>
-  - <a href="https://corexmsp4sy8p6bphbs3.qualtrics.com/jfe/form/SV_9RyPK8ZrD0iak0C">Program Pre-Survey</a>
+  - <a href="https://classroom.google.com/c/NzcyMTM3Mjc4NTMy/a/Nzg3MzQ1ODQ2NTAz/details">Python Variable Profile (Lists + Dictionaries)</a>
-  - <a href="https://docs.google.com/forms/d/e/1FAIpQLSfhrRhSwpM7OIyWjaEVKMitAVGs90TCRMSvjv3PfzcDKfP9EQ/viewform?usp=header">Identity Dev Workshop 1 Survey</a>, due before 6/19

 - **Reminders**:
-  - We're happy you're here!
-Feel free to message us on Slack or email if you have any questions :)
+  - Don't forget to fill out the <a href="https://corexmsp4sy8p6bphbs3.qualtrics.com/jfe/form/SV_9RyPK8ZrD0iak0C">Program Pre-Survey</a> and <a href="https://docs.google.com/forms/d/e/1FAIpQLSfhrRhSwpM7OIyWjaEVKMitAVGs90TCRMSvjv3PfzcDKfP9EQ/viewform?usp=header">Identity Dev Workshop 1 Survey</a>!
-  - If you missed Tiger teams or weren't able to finish, please make sure that you have Python and VSCode installed properly before we start coding next week.
+  - If you missed Tiger teams or weren't able to finish last week, please make sure that you have Python and VSCode installed properly before we start coding next week.
 TT Slides with instructions are linked below in Week 1 resources.
 Message us if you need any help and we can walk you through any issues you're having.

 ## Tiger Teams
 <table>